jaspervanderheide/Dutch-Travel-Advices/README.md

 * A small area near Fukushima should be red.
 * I'm not entirely sure when it switched from green to yellow in February/March.

+### Lebanon
+* The map is very colorful, which could not completely be mirrored.

 ### Libia
 * A lot should be changed still